zythelia/theorist/README.md

 ## Installation

 1. **Get the Model**
-   - Purchase or download the Theorist model from the Roblox Marketplace.
+   - Get the Roblox model, or download the VS Code in Theorist.Luau

 2. **Import into Studio**
    - Insert the model into your Studio project.